Don’t we all know someone who is struggling with some form of mental illness or mental health challenge?

 It’s time to talk: Don’t we all know someone who is struggling with some form of mental illness or mental health challenge?

-Our next community forum is 7-9 p.m., April 26, at the Lone Tree Library.
-The event will be streamed live.
+Colorado Community Media helped organize a public forum to discuss mental health, held April 26 in Lone Tree.
+You can watch the event which was streamed live.
 According to national mental health organizations, one in five adults in the U.S. — and one in five youths between 13 and 18 years old — experience a mental illness.Throughout the state and nation, campaigns are underway to eliminate the stigma of shame and guilt associated with mental illness and encourage a conversation that puts the issue into the light, without judgment, with compassion and understanding.
 In the hopes of furthering that movement, Colorado Community Media will spend much of this year exploring how the state of mental health affects our Douglas County communities, which despite their general affluence are not immune from the societal stresses of high expectations, peer pressure and social media, among other factors that influence state of mind.

 Check back on this page periodically.
 We will link to all of our stories in the series, as well as giving notice about our upcoming public forum events and more.